 Yes.
-The office of the Chief FOIA Officer expects to be fully staffed in 2023.
-Moreover, the FLRA anticipates changing FOIA providers in 2023.
+As of December 2023, the office of the Chief FOIA Officer is now fully staffed.
+Moreover, the FLRA is transitioning from its previous FOIA provider to FOIAXpress, and the Chief FOIA Officer expects this transition to be completed no later than March 2024.
 No other changes are anticipated at this time.